ACE3022 : Animal Welfare and Environment

 Outline Of Syllabus

-Assessing and improving animal welfare of companion animals, and of farmed animals in intensive, extensive and organic livestock production systems.
+- Assessing and improving animal welfare of companion animals, and of farmed animals, including assessment of positive emotions.

 |Guided Independent Study||Assessment preparation and completion||1||6:00||6:00||Revision for final exam|